 For the Company's internal audit, the company has hired ANS Business Consultant Company Limited ("ANS"), with Mr. Amornpong Nuanwiwat as a team leader since the past until present.
 Audit Committee has considered that, according to the qualifications of ANS, this internal audit agency has suitable and sufficient experiences to perform the duty.
+ANS shall report directly to Audit Committee.

-In April 2013, the Audit Committee approved the Company's internal control audit schedules for year 2013 to 2014 to be used as guidelines for ANS to ensure that the Company's internal control systems will be continually and efficiently carried on.
+In April 2013, the Audit Committee approved the Company's internal control audit schedules for year 2013 to 2014 to be used as guidelines for ANS, which ANS had reviewed the internal audit plan for the year 2014 in November 2013, to ensure that the Company's internal control systems will be continually and efficiently carried on.

-Apart from the aforementioned audit of internal control systems conducted by ANS, Ernst & Young Office Limited, the Company's auditor, also reviewed internal control systems of financial statements of the Company and its subsidiary and presented the audit results to the Audit Committee.
-However, in 2011, the Company's auditor did not specify any material control weaknesses that may cause negative impacts to the Company's operations.
+Apart from the aforementioned audit of internal control systems conducted by ANS, EY Office Limited, the Company's auditor, also reviewed internal control systems of financial statements of the Company and its subsidiary and presented the audit results to the Audit Committee.
+However, in 2014, the Company's auditor did not specify any material control weaknesses that may cause negative impacts to the Company's operations.

-In the Board's meeting No. 2/2012 on February 26, 2013 which four members of the Audit Committee attended, the Board of Directors considered and evaluated the adequacy of internal control systems the Company currently uses by asking the management about the information relating to the Company's internal control systems in the following aspects.
+In the Board's meeting No. 1/2015 on February 24th, 2015 which four members of the Audit Committee attended, the Board of Directors considered and evaluated the adequacy of internal control systems the Company currently uses by asking the management about the information relating to the Company's internal control systems in the following aspects.